SAP/spartacus-docs/_pages/dev/session-management.md

 ![Storing auth data]({{ site.baseurl }}/assets/images/session-management/store.svg)

 For authentication, it is normally sufficient to store only tokens and their metadata (such as expiration time and scope).
 However, with OCC, there is also the tightly-coupled user ID that needs to be set after login or logout, as well as being required for user emulation when working with the Assisted Service Module (ASM).
 Prior to Spartacus 3.0, the user ID was kept in the same place as the tokens in NgRx, and because of that previous association, the user ID remains in the `UserAuthModule`.
-However, the tokens have now been separated from this module.
+However, the tokens have now been separated from the user identifier in this module.
 Tokens and their metadata are now stored with the `AuthStorageService`, while user IDs have their own, dedicated `UserIdService`.

 The usual sequence for the authentication data flow is the following: